Preview of the Christmas Santa Tree Fireplace coloring page.

 Is this Santa Delivering Gifts by the Fireplace Christmas coloring page free to print?

 Yes, completely free.
-Download or print this Santa Delivering Gifts by the Fireplace Christmas coloring sheet instantly — no sign-in or subscription required.
-Use the Print A4 or Print Letter buttons for a perfectly sized PDF.
+Download or print this Santa Delivering Gifts by the Fireplace Christmas coloring sheet instantly - no sign-in or subscription required.
+Use the Print button for a correctly sized US Letter page.

 What age is this holiday coloring page good for?